Funding for researchers

 Activity funding

-We can provide funding (typically ranging from €1.000–€20.000) for any initiative that boosts the quality, collaboration activities, impact, and visibility of research on information technology.
+HIIT can provide funding for initiatives that boost the quality, collaboration activities, impact, and visibility of research in information technology, such as events, researcher visits and conference attendance.

 Apply for activity funding